drashland/website-v2/docs/line/v1.x/2_tutorials/2_creating_a_cli/2_single_command_clis/3_part_2_add_arguments.md

   cli.run();
 ```

-The above CLI's `ARGUMENTS` section will show the following:
+The above will result in the `ARGUMENTS` section of the help menu showing the
+following:

 ```text
 ARGUMENTS